shanep-cs2/lesson08/README.md

 - Create polymorphic code
 - Explore how inheritance enables polymorphism
 - Create derived classes
-- Use an ArrayList to from the Java API

 ## Test 1 - Implement a derived class